coddingtonbear/jirafs/docs/source/commands.rst

 ``open`` *
 ----------

-From within an issue folder, opens the current JIRA issue in your default web browser.
+From within an issue folder, opens the current Jira issue in your default web browser.

 ``subtask <summary>``
 ---------------------

-From within an issue folder, creates a new subtask of the current JIRA issue.
+From within an issue folder, creates a new subtask of the current Jira issue.

 ``assign [<username>]``
 -----------------------

-Change the assignee of the JIRA issue to the username specified.
+Change the assignee of the Jira issue to the username specified.
 If one does not specify a username, the assignee will be set to the currently authenticated user.